Diversity & Inclusion

 You can find out how we are doing in our reports (Click here to view all our diversity and inclusion reports)

-We take a zero-tolerance approach to any incidents of hate, harassment, bullying, threatening or intimidating behaviour including, but not limited to: homophobia, biphobia, transphobia, sexual harassment, disablism, racism, islamophobia, anti-Semitism and other religious hatred.
+The College is committed to eliminating any incidents of hate, harassment, bullying, threatening or intimidating behaviour including, but not limited to: homophobia, biphobia, transphobia, sexual harassment, disablism, racism, islamophobia, anti-Semitism and other religious hatred.

 We take any allegation of hate or harassment extremely seriously and take disciplinary action in the event of any substantiated claim.
 We use a range of measures including educational events and activities, training and workshops to raise understanding and awareness and to develop diversity and inclusion skills.